Project Pluto: Tory II-A

 The reactor was shipped to the Nevada Test Site for a series of dry runs and zero- or low-power tests.
 Another layer of 4 in fuel elements was added.
-The reactor was mounted on the test vehicle and, with heavy water for coolant, reached criticality during a test run on 9 December 1960, with the control vanes at 65°.
+The reactor was mounted on the test vehicle and, with heavy water for coolant, reached criticality during a test run on 9 December, with the control vanes at 65°.
 It was estimated that without the heavy water, 71° would have been required.
 Boron rods were then inserted into the six central tie tubes.
 This lowered the reactivity of the core, and the vanes had to be turned to 132° before criticality was achieved.
-Uranium-235 foils were placed in the core tubes, and the reactor was run at 150 W for ten minutes.
+Oralloy foils were placed in the core tubes, and the reactor was run at 150 W for ten minutes.